 Key takeaway #4

-So with all these advantages of using the cloud, does it ever make sense to go with on-prem?
+With all these advantages of using the cloud, does it ever make sense to use on-prem?

 When to Go with On-Prem

-There are a number of cases where running servers yourself on-prem still makes sense:
+There are a number of cases where running servers yourself still makes sense:

 If it ain’t broke, don’t fix it.
 If your company has been around a while and already has its own data centers—you’ve already made all the up-front investments, and things are working well for you—then sticking with on-prem may make sense.
 Even if your on-prem deployment isn’t working especially well, and you can see the benefits of using the cloud (e.g., increased agility for your company), bear in mind that migrating from on-prem to the cloud can be hugely expensive and time-consuming, and those costs can outweigh any potential benefits.

-You have load patterns that are a better fit for on-prem
+- You have usage patterns that are a better fit for on-prem

 Certain load patterns may be a better fit for on-prem than the cloud.
 For example, some cloud providers charge a lot of money for bandwidth and disk space usage, so if your apps are sending or storing huge amounts of data, you may find it cheaper to run servers on-prem (even when factoring in all the up-front and on-going costs).
-Another example is if your company is large enough that you can afford to buy and manage your own servers, and you have apps that handle a lot of traffic, but that traffic is fairly steady and predictable.
-In that case, you aren’t benefiting as much from the elasticity of the cloud, and may find it cheaper to run things on prem.[8]
-One final example is if you need access to very specific hardware (e.g., certain types of CPUs, GPUs, or hard-drives), you can’t always get that in the cloud, and may have to buy it yourself.
-But a word of warning: it’s easy to get the cost comparison wrong.
-You have to factor in not only what you pay for servers, bandwidth, and disk space, but also costs such as power, cooling, redundancy, data center employees, the need to replace your own hardware over time, and so on.
+Another example is if you need access to specific hardware (e.g., certain types of CPUs, GPUs, or hard-drives), you can’t always get that in the cloud, and may have to buy it yourself.

-When you use the cloud, you hand over a lot of control to cloud vendors.
-In some cases, you might not want to give these vendors that much power.
-For example, if your business competes with the cloud vendor, which isn’t too unlikely given the larger cloud vendors (e.g., Amazon, Google, and Microsoft) compete in dozens of different industries, you might not want them having control over your infrastructure.
-You may also be wary of the potential for cloud vendors to suddenly change pricing.
-For the most part, the fierce competition between the major cloud vendors these days has driven prices down, rather than up, but there have been plenty of examples of sudden price increases: for example, Google Cloud increased storage pricing by as much as 50% in 2022 and Vercel made a number of pricing changes in 2024, most of which reduced costs for their users, but a small percentage of users saw costs increase by as much as 10x.
+One risk with using the cloud is that the cloud provider may suddenly change pricing.
+For the most part, the fierce competition between the major cloud vendors these days has driven prices down, rather than up, but there have also been some cases of sudden price increases.
+For example, Google Cloud increased storage pricing by as much as 50% in 2022 and Vercel made a number of pricing changes in 2024, most of which reduced costs for their users, but a small percentage of users saw costs increase by as much as 10x.
+You can usually mitigate this risk by picking cloud vendors with a good reputation and track-record related to pricing, and by negotiating long-term contracts.
+Alternatively, you can avoid the cloud entirely.
+The only option I wouldn’t recommend is trying to avoid vendor lock-in, as described in The cloud vendor lock-in myth.

 Certain types of compliance standards, regulations, laws, auditors, and even customers, have not yet adapted to the world of the cloud yet, so depending on the industry you’re in, and the types of products you’re building, you may find that on-prem is a better fit.